seven5/seven5.github.io/tutorial.md

 ## Building and running the migrations locally

-You can build and run the migration application like this:
+If you look in `TUTROOT/bin` you'll notice that the command we used before to build fresno also built the migration application.
+If you make changes to the migrations and want to build _just_ that application, you can do so like this:

 {% highlight bash %}

-$ godep go install tutorial/migrate
+$ gb build github.com/seven5/tutorial/migrate
+{% endhighlight %}

+When you want to use the migration application you can migrate up like this:

+{% highlight bash %}
 $ migrate --up
 [migrator] attempting migration UP 001
 [migrator] attempting migration UP 002
 002 UP migrations performed
 {% endhighlight %}

 You may find it interesting to use "psql" (see [previous lesson](#psql))